syerramilli/syerramilli/README.md

 ### Miscellaneous:

-1. [Shiny apps](https://github.com/syerramilli/r-shiny-practice): Repository containing R shiny apps developed during interview prep
-2. [Kaggle notebooks](https://github.com/syerramilli/kaggle-notebooks): A collection of (mostly Python) notebooks run on the Kaggle platform.
+1. [Kaggle notebooks](https://github.com/syerramilli/kaggle-notebooks): A collection of (mostly Python) notebooks run on the Kaggle platform.